-Within Canada, Alberta faces significant and distinct challenges now and in the future in relation to its human capital.
-As a province, it has low levels of participation in post-secondary education among 18-24 year olds, low completion rates of bachelor degrees and an aging population which is leading to a decline of skilled labour in the workforce.
+4 Government of Alberta, Premier Redford focuses ministerial team on innovation and economic growth, December 6, 2013 as accessed on January 3, 2014 at: http://gov.ab.ca/release.cfm?xID=35519E6244A99-0EE5-26CA-5AD766486566278D in post-secondary education among 18- to 24-year-olds, low completion rates of bachelor's degrees, and an aging population, which is leading to a decline of skilled labour in the workforce.
 Additional population pressures make Alberta's demographic risks more significant-including projections that the province's population will grow by one million people over the next decade.6 At the same time, traditionally underrepresented groups in higher education, such as immigrants and Alberta's Aboriginal population, have been growing rapidly, necessitating a strategy to ensure their inclusion in higher education and in Alberta's job market.
 As a result of overall population growth and demographic pressures, demand for skilled labour will undoubtedly increase.
 The province estimates that, over the coming decade, it will face a labour shortage of approximately 96,000 workers and that, of these, more than 62,000 will require a post-secondary education.7